How to Build a Landing Page

 If you’re looking for some tools to create landing pages, try these:

-When your landing page is ready to go live, something to remember is that not all people who sign up are going to opt-in to your offer.
-If you’re trying to sell something or introduce visitors to your business, start small.
+When your landing page is ready to go live, something to remember is that not all people who sign up will opt-in to your offer.
+Start small if you’re trying to sell something or introduce visitors to your business.
 The key to building a successful landing page involves the value being exchanged.